appwriters-dev/masterflutter/chapters/ch03-dependency-management/ls01-understanding-dependency-management.md

 id: ls01-understanding-dependency-management
 title: Understanding Dependency Management
 ---
+Projects are frequently completed by passing tasks from one team member to the next, much like a relay race.
+Unlike a relay race, some project tasks must wait for other tasks to finish before they can begin.
+A dependency is the term used to describe this relationship between tasks.

-Dependency management is integral part of modern programming.
-It is a process of managing the dependencies of a project.
-A dependency is a piece of code that is required by the project to run.
-It can be a library, a framework, a tool, or any other piece of code that is required by the project to run.
+Dependency management is an essential component of modern programming.
+It is the process of managing a project's dependencies.
+A dependency is a piece of code that the project requires to run.
+It could be a library, a framework, a tool, or any other piece of code that the project needs to run.

 ## Projects